JohnnyGitH/LINQLearning/README.md

 ## To Run

-Make sure you have .NET installed, open a terminal, navigate to the .sln file and type **dotnet run**
+Make sure you have .NET installed, open a terminal, navigate to the .sln file and type **dotnet run** - Test